gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

   A nonlinear relation in the CRF includes an aggregate mapping from the scene radiancce to pixel values, made by several differently exposed images.

+  The main feature of Debevec's algorithm is to find a nonlinear CRF for given images.

   ![ ](/assets/images/imageAcquisitionPipeline.png)
   The image is taken from ref.1.